Classical Obfuscation of Quantum Circuits via Publicly-Verifiable QFHE: Technical Overview

-\paragraph{Our Work: the OSS Collapsing Game.} Our work begings with the natural idea to employ \emph{one-shot signatures} (OSS) in order to generate the coset states required by $\ket{\CK}$.
+Our work begins with the natural idea to employ \emph{one-shot signatures} (OSS) in order to generate the coset states required by $\ket{\CK}$.
 OSS is a powerful primitive in quantum cryptography, first defined in \cite{amos2020one} and recently constructed for the first time in \cite{shmueli2025one}.
-The OSS of \cite{shmueli2025one} is defined with respect to public parameters that enable anyone to sample their own \emph{unclonable} coset states.
+The OSS of \cite{shmueli2025one} is defined with respect to public parameters that enable anyone to sample their own \emph{unclonable} coset states, and to publicly verify these states.
 That is, the sampled coset states cannot be cloned even by the sampler that produced them.
 Moreover, the public parameters can be used to sample an unbounded polynomial number of such unclonable states.

-In principle, the use of OSS may eliminate two unwanted properties of the \cite{bartusek2023obfuscation} PFC in a single swipe: OSS can enable commitment keys that are both classical and short.
-However, it turns out that the previous results on OSS (in particular those of \cite{shmueli2025one}) are not sufficient for our needs.
-Similarly to the situation with subspace states, there is a need for more delicate and stronger statements.
+\paragraph{From Quantum to Classical Keys (and, from long to short keys).} In principle, the use of OSS may eliminate two unwanted properties of the \cite{bartusek2023obfuscation} PFC in a single swipe: OSS can enable commitment keys that are both classical and short.
+However, it turns out that the previous results on OSS are insufficient for our needs.

-The OSS of \cite{shmueli2025one} is given by three classical oracles $\left( P, P^{-1}, D \right)$, where $P$, $P^{-1}$ can be thought of as the oracles that allow to generate the quantum tokens, and $D$ is the oracle that allows for verification of the quantum tokens.
-Previous work proves an unclonable property of the \cite{shmueli2025one} OSS, which implies that given access to $\left( P, P^{-1}, D \right)$, it is impossible to produce two copies of a token that verify with respect to $D$.\footnote{In fact, an even stronger statement is proven by \cite{shmueli2025one} showing the one cannot produce two classical signatures derived from the same token.}